teler-sh/teler-waf/README.md

 }
 ```

-> **Warning**: It's important to note that when using a whitelist, any request that matches it - regardless of the type of threat it poses, it will be returned without further analysis.
+> **Warning**: When using a whitelist, any request that matches it - regardless of the type of threat it poses, it will be returned without further analysis.
 >
 > To illustrate, suppose you set up a whitelist to permit requests containing a certain string.
 In the event that a request contains that string, but _/also/_ includes a payload such as an SQL injection or cross-site scripting ("XSS") attack, the request may not be thoroughly analyzed for common web attack threats and will be swiftly returned.
 See issue [#25](https://github.com/kitabisa/teler-waf/issues/25).